Witnessed Symmetric Choice and Interpretations in Fixed-Point Logic with Counting: Introduction

-The definitions of the (witnessed) symmetric choice operator in~\cite{GireHoang98, DawarRicherby03} differ at crucial points form the one in~\cite{LichterSchweitzer22} and in this article: The formula defining the witnessing automorphism has access to the obtained fixed-point.
-This is essential to implement Gurevich's canonization algorithm but has the drawback to impose (possibly) stronger orbit conditions. \CPTWSC{} in~\cite{LichterSchweitzer22} is actually a three-valued logic using, beside true and false, an error marker for non-witnessed choices.
+\CPTWSC{} in~\cite{LichterSchweitzer24} is actually a three-valued logic using, besides true and false, an error marker for non-witnessed choices.
 This is needed for \CPT{} because fixed-point computations in \CPT{} do not necessarily terminate in a polynomial number of steps.
 Instead, computation is aborted (and orbits cannot be witnessed).
 For \IFPC{} this problem does not occur because fixed-points are always reached within polynomially many steps.

-There are more approaches to integrate choices in first-order logic: Choice-operators independent of a fixed-point operator were studied in~\cite{BlassGurevich2000, Otto2000}.
+There are more approaches integrating choices in first-order logic: Choice operators independent of a fixed-point operator were studied in~\cite{BlassGurevich2000, Otto2000}.
 They are no candidates to capture \PTime{} because of nondeterminism, undecidable syntax, or too high complexity.
-A similar statement holds for the nondeterministic version of the fixed-point operator with choice, where choices can be made from arbitrary choice sets and not only of orbits~\cite{DawarRicherby03Nondet}.
+A similar statement holds for the nondeterministic version of the fixed-point operator with choice, where choices can be made from arbitrary choice-sets and not only of orbits~\cite{DawarRicherby03Nondet}.
 For a more detailed overview, we refer to~\cite{RicherbyThesis2004}.

 Multipedes~\cite{GurevichShelah96} are asymmetric structures, which are not characterized up to isomorphism in $k$-variable counting logic for every fixed number of variables $k$.
 Asymmetry turns multipedes to hard instances for graph isomorphism algorithms in the individualization-refinement framework~\cite{NeuenSchweitzer18, AndersSchweitzer21}.
 The size of a multipede not identifiable in $k$-variable counting logic is large compared to $k$.
 There are asymmetric graphs with similar properties, but whose order is linear in~$k$~\cite{DawarKhan19}.
 Both constructions are based on the~CFI~construction.